mdunn0101/node_challenge/README.md

 ### security groups

+Creates security groups for each of the EC2 instances.
+**Ensures:**
-Creates groups for each of the EC2 instances.
-Ensures that only nginx is world visible and can redirect traffic to web instances, mongo is only accessible by application containers, all instances can connect via swarm, and opens SSH to the instances from Jenkins.
++ Nginx is world visible and can redirect traffic to web containers
++ Mongo is only accessible by application containers
++ All instances can connect via swarm
++ Opens SSH to the instances from Jenkins

 ### join_swarm.sh

-Bootstraps the worker instances to the Swarm master.
+Script used by Terraform to bootstrap worker instances to the Swarm master.
 Used as a workaround for terraform's remote execution due to SSH problems.

 ## Docker images